phoeniX-Digital-Design/phoeniX/README.md

 ## Building RISC-V Toolchain
 <div align="justify">

-In order to be able to compile your source files and run or simulate with RISC-V, you need to install `RISC-V GNU Compiler Toolchain`.
+In order to be able to compile your source files and run on the core, you need to install `RISC-V GNU Compiler Toolchain`.
 You can follow the installation process from the [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) repository or use the scripts provided in the original RISC-V repositories and [riscv-tools](https://github.com/riscv/riscv-tools).
 The default settings in the original repos build scripts will build a compiler, assembler and linker that can target any RISC-V ISA.

 You can also use the provided shell script in `/Setup` directory.
-All shell scripts and Makefiles provided in this repository target Ubuntu 20.04 unless otherwise specified.
-Simply run the `setup.sh` from your terminal, it will automatically install the required prequistes, iVerilog version 12 and gtkwave.
+All shell scripts and Makefiles provided in this repository target `Ubuntu 20.04` unless otherwise specified.
+Simply run the `setup.sh` from your terminal, and it will automatically install all required prequistes.

 </div>